varnish/libvmod-cookie/README.rst

 is also included.
 It might be needed to use libvmod-header if there might be multiple Set-Cookie response headers.

+This vmod allocates memory on the session workspace.
+It needs twice the memory requirement of your cookie string, usually less than 2KB.
+If you have many long cookies, or use other vmods that use the same memory segment, you might need to increase the sess_workspace parameter.

 FUNCTIONS
 =========